BruceArmstrong007/Chat-Application-Monolithic/README.md

   See delivered and seen messages, contact will know that you are typing and vise versa, <br />
   Realtime contact updates (get notified when a user sent a invite), <br />
   Add/Update profile picture, name or even bio (in progress), <br />
-  Can reset password in settings. <br />
+  Can reset password in settings, <br />
+  Notifications for native devices, asking permission and contact notifications (contact notifications not tested my poor laptop). <br />

 # Images
   App images are in the image directory, <br />